3 reasons why website backups are important, but not usually considered:

 - Don’t update content often?
 Backup monthly or quarterly.

-I like to store my backups in duplicate: a copy on an external hard drive (I love LaCie) and a copy on my Google Workspace Drive.
-If you have Dropbox, place it there.
+I like to store my backups in duplicate.
+One copy goes on an external hard drive (I love LaCie).
+Another goes copy on my Google Workspace Drive.
+If you have Dropbox, place it there!